Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

 \textsc{The G-action and flag manifolds} \cite[Ch.3]{Eberlein}, \cite[Sc.2.4]{KLP}: Let $X$ be a symmetric space and $G=Iso_0(X)$.
 Then the cone topology on $\di X$ induces a topology on $\Di X$ such that all flag spaces are compact.
-Moreover, given $x\in\Ftm(X)$ be $P_x=\st(x)$.
-Then we can identify $\Ftm(X)\simeq G\slash P_x$ with the identification being $G$-equivariant and homeomorphic; the group $P_x$ is a parabolic subgroup of $G$ (every parabolic subgroup arises as the stabilizer of an element of $\Di X$) and $G\slash P_x$ is equipped with the quotient topology of the topological group $G$.
-Moreover, the identification $\Ftm(X)\simeq G\slash P_x$ gives a smooth structure on $\Ftm(X)$ making it a compact connected manifold.
-The spaces $G\slash P_x$ are called \emph{Furstenberg boundaries} or \emph{flag manifolds}, motivating our notion of flag space.
+Moreover, given $x\in\Ftm(X)$, let $P_x$ denote the stabilizer of $x$ under the $G$-action.
+Then we can identify $\Ftm(X)\simeq G\slash P_x$ with the identification being $G$-equivariant and homeomorphic; the group $P_x$ is a parabolic subgroup of $G$ and $G\slash P_x$ is equipped with the quotient topology of the topological group $G$.
+Moreover, $\Ftm(X)\simeq G\slash P_x$ yields a smooth structure on $\Ftm(X)$ (inherited from $G\slash P_x$) making it a compact connected manifold.
+The spaces $G\slash P_x$ are called \emph{Furstenberg boundaries} or \emph{flag manifolds} (motivating our notion of flag space).
+Let $K$ be a maximal compact subgroup of $G$.
+Then already $K$ acts transitive on the flag manifolds and given $x\in\Ftm(X)$ we can identify $\Ftm(X)\simeq K\slash K_x$ $K$-equivariant and homeomorphically, where $K_x=\st_K (x)$.
+Moreover, we remark that the $G$-action is type preserving, i.e. $g_{\sm}=\id$ for all $g\in G$.